Barcelona and Brazil legend Ronaldinho tests positive for coronavirus | Goal.com

 The 40-year-old said he is asymptomatic and is self-isolating in Belo Horizonte, having arrived in the city on Saturday.

-"I've been here in BH since yesterday, I came to participate in an event," Ronaldinho said on Sunday.
+"I've been here in BH since yesterday, I came to participate in an event," Ronaldinho said on Instagram on Sunday.

 "I took the test and tested positive for Covid.
 I'm fine, asymptomatic, but we'll have to leave the event for later.
 Soon we will be there together.
 Big hug!"